PierreChls/iMuseum/README.md

 # iMuseum

-Project realised in image synthesis course, in IMAC Engineering School, realised in November and December 2015
+Project realised in IMAC Engineering School, in November and December 2015

 **Collaborators :**